 We employ 16 full -time and 12 part- time employees.
 Our executive director is a licensed veterinary technician with more than 40 years of experience in the animal-sheltering field.

 How many volunteers do the Friends have?

-We currently have 78 active volunteers.
+We currently have 552 registered volunteers.
+Of those, approximately 15% actively participate in the shelter’s programs.
 Active equals those who donate at least 50 hours per year.

 Do you need more volunteers?
 What do volunteers do and how can I become a volunteer?

 We are always looking for new volunteers to join our team!.
 Our most immediate need is for volunteers to help us in the shelter in caring for the animals and assisting with our daily operations, especially dishes and laundry duty.
 The time you spend in the shelter makes for a more successful operation and makes a world of difference in the lives of the animals.
 There are many, many volunteer opportunities outside of the shelter, including creating enrichment items, hosting a fundraising event or collection drive, or temporarily fostering an animal in need.
 View available volunteer opportunities and complete the online application.

 What percentage of the Friends expenses go to programs?

 The Friends are good stewards of your donation dollars: 83% of our expenses directly support animal programs.

 What percentage of the revenue does the City of Dearborn provide?

 The fee paid to the Friends for the operation of the shelter is negotiated every year as a part of the contract renewal.
 Currently, the contract fee accounts for about 5% of our revenue.